Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/articles/webdev-tools/index.md

 No guide to web development tools would be complete without recommending you treat yourself to a second monitor.
 The extra screen real estate makes life *so much easier* and development *so much faster.*

-Just think of a world where you can have IDE and terminal open on one screen, and the app that you're debugging on the other.
+Just think of a world where you can have IDE and terminal open on one screen, and the app that you’re debugging on the other.
 Or Slack on the first, your browser and Stack Overflow on the second, maybe Spotify in the corner for some Lo-Fi beats.

-With one screen you're constantly cycling through open applications.
-Half the time you lose a tab, or forget what you're looking for altogether.
+With one screen you’re constantly cycling through open applications.
+Half the time you lose a tab, or forget what you’re looking for altogether.
 This takes time, and as we all know, time is money.
-Treat yourself to a second monitor—it's a whole new world.
+Treat yourself to a second monitor—it’s a whole new world.

 ### 50. Paperform